 The best starting point is the written evidence submitted to the Committee, which ought to have framed the members’ thinking and their questions.
 This is what I mean by ‘they saw what they needed to see’, as they were definitely shown it.
 There were two sets of evidence that covered the ground well.
 The legal challenges and possible solutions were spelt out in a paper by former Slaughter and May partner, Philip Bennett.
 This evidence served to point to whether the legal, governance and accounting issues around the new hybrid were trivial or non-trivial.
 The other important evidence addressed the possible advantages in terms of pension outcomes.
 A quite readable paper for lay purposes was submitted by the actuarial firm, Willis Towers Watson.
 This addressed the different sources of potential gain in outcomes, the extent to which they depended on CDC (or could be obtained independently) and the size of the technical challenges associated with those benefits that depended on mathematical solutions.
 Taken together, the Committee could therefore have chosen to frame its discussion in terms that were useful to Parliament: are the benefits worth the cost?
 That could also have been used to challenge both sets of witnesses: those who were in favour and those against.
 This is not what happened.

 For a start, there were no witnesses called who had publicly stated the position that the outcome benefits were either ones that could be obtained independently, without CDC, or were ones that could not reliably be delivered technically.
 This is the position Fowler Drew adopted in 2015, based on our modelling of investment outcomes and our knowledge of other product-based attempts to share or modify investment risks.
-We posted this blog and there was also an exchange of letters in the FT at that time based on our challenging the modelling done by others, notably the pension consultants Aon Hewitt.
-We know that we were not alone, either amongst people taking a mathematical approach or amongst those steeped in practical knowledge of the products that had been tried and failed, most notably insurance-company 'with-profits' policies.
+We posted an article and there was also an exchange of letters in the FT at that time based on our challenging the modelling done by others, notably the pension consultants Aon Hewitt.
+We know that we were not alone, either amongst people taking a mathematical approach or amongst those steeped in practical knowledge of the products that had been tried and failed, most notably insurance-company ‘with-profits’ policies.
 So opponents could have been called.
 The nearest to opposition amongst the witnesses called was investment platform provider Hargreaves Lansdown who chose to focus on one perfectly valid aspect of the debate: paternalism versus personal freedom and responsibility.
-They are big supporters (and also beneficiaries) of the 2015 Act that came down on the side of personal freedom and removed the 'enforced' (effectively if not in fact) purchase of an annuity, as the means of turning pension savings into a pension income stream at retirement.
+They are big supporters (and also beneficiaries) of the 2015 Act that came down on the side of personal freedom and removed the ‘enforced’ (effectively if not in fact) purchase of an annuity, as the means of turning pension savings into a pension income stream at retirement.

 Pension Freedoms have already done the job